ogharambae/panhabit/README.md

 * [Contents](#content)

 ## General Info

-This browser based web application to ...
+Panhabit is a habit creation and maintenance application that addresses creating and maintaining habits during a pandemic.
+The app uses a virtual pet to keep the process relaxing and fun and reduce the stress of habit maintenance and promote motivation.

+Developers:
-Kelly Olsson - profile.html
+Kelly Olsson
+HyunBae Choi
-Hannah Kuo: index.html
+Hannah Kuo

 ## Technologies
 Technologies used for this project: